Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 non-player characters as ½ their Dice pool, which is their \[Att + Ability +/- Modifiers\]

-There are two characters in the scene: a guard and a thief.
+> There are two characters in the scene: a guard and a thief.
 The guard is keeping watch, and the thief is attempting to sneak past them.
 The dice pool for the player-controlled thief would be Dexterity + Stealth.
+>

-*Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Wits + Awareness)/2.
+> Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Wits + Awareness)/2.
 Should the thief match or surpass that number, they successfully sneak past.
-Should they not, the guard discovers them*.
+Should they not, the guard discovers them.

 Drawbacks
 ---------